opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 Try refreshing the Accounts page by pulling down and releasing the page.
 If that does not work, try setting up corporate billing again at the e-commerce store.

 ### If I have multiple work profiles, which agency will my corporate billing account be tied to?
-(E.g. I am from GovTech and Enterprise Singapore)
 It depends on the agency you select during corporate billing setup in the E-commerce Order mini-app.

 1. Tap on the **Agency** field.